Becoming a Corps Member

 - Additional time to prepare for your transition into the program especially if you are relocating

-This year the Children’s Corps program has 2 types of applicants: 1) BSW Scholars Program Applicants (read more about this program below) and 2) all other applicants.
-If you are a BSW scholars applicant, most of the following information applies to you however you will have a separate application to complete and some variation on the prerequisites which are explained in the BSW application section.
+This year the Children’s Corps program has 2 types of applicants: 1) general applicants and 2) BSW Scholars Program Applicants (read more about this program below).
+If you are a BSW Scholars applicant, most of the following information applies to you however you will have a separate application to complete and some variation on the prerequisites, which are explained in the BSW application section below.

 Applicants will need to submit an online application by one of the admission deadlines listed below.
 You may only submit one application per year.
 The earlier you apply, the earlier you will learn if you have been invited for an interview and possibly be accepted into the Corps.
 You should choose a deadline based on the timeline that works best for you however, there are specific advantages to selecting an earlier deadline, including:

 - Earlier notification of your admissions status